 Spring is here.
 Really and truly.
 With the season come the season’s holidays, particularly Passover and Easter.
 Both celebrate rebirth in their own ways, and the menus for both events combine fresh, bright flavors.
+These coconut macaroons tick all of the boxes: they’re easy, passover-friendly, and a five-ingredient dessert.

 At Passover, no leavening is eaten for eight days, which means flour-free desserts like macaroons are the norm.
 Fortunately, even if you don’t observe the holiday, you’ll find that light macaroons are perfect for any spring feast and would fit in just as beautifully at an Easter spread as on a Passover dessert table.
 (Coffee Granita is another Passover-friendly five-ingredient dessert!)